2024 City of Humboldt Municipal Elections

 • has lived in Saskatchewan for at least six consecutive months immediately preceding the date on which he/she submitted the nomination paper, AND:

-• has lived in that municipality, or on land now in that municipality, for at least three consecutive months immediately preceding the date on which he/she submitted the nomination paper.
+• has lived in that municipality for at least three consecutive months immediately preceding the date on which he/she submitted the nomination paper.

 Downloadable Forms and Applications